 After each Mass, the bathrooms and other common areas will be cleaned and sanitized.
 We're looking for some helping hands!

 Staying home is the best way to protect yourself and others from getting sick.
 The parish will continue to Broadcast Online Livestreams of Masses that you can watch remotely.

-In addition, the reception of the Sacrament of Holy Communion is available by appointment.
+St. Catherine's will also livestream the Liturgies of selected Masses and Eucharistic Adoration.
 In this spirit, our Diocesan Bishop Gerald Barnes has kept in place the temporary dispensation of the obligation to attend Sunday Mass in the Diocese.

 July 13, 2020 CDPH House of Worship Guidelines

 July 13, 2020 CDPH Public Health Officer Order

 July 2, 2020 - CDPH-Mandated Face Cover Requirements - View CDC Guidelines